CodyAskew9/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens are not stateful while sessions are

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt uses "hashing" (replacing a character with a key that matches) and "salting" (adding unnecessary characters for the purpose of hiding the ones necessary)

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests check that individual parts of the code work correctly while integration tests check that different parts of the app work together and end-to-end tests check the entire process from beginning to end

 4. How does _Test Driven Development_ change the way we write applications and tests?

+You make tests first rather than making tests after coding You make code to pass the tests rather than make tests to make sure code will pass